If there were ever a case of throwing the baby out with the bathwater, high-yield investors today are engaged in it.

 Outlook for oil calls for continued—but tapering—oversupply

-With capital markets often whipsawed by investor sentiment, there is something reassuring about the cause of the precipitous drop in oil prices: Recent declines have been driven by that most fundamental of economic factors, supply and demand.
+With capital markets often whipsawed by investor sentiment, there's something reassuring about the cause of the precipitous drop in oil prices: Recent declines have been driven by that most fundamental of economic factors, supply and demand.
 Global demand, led by the slowdown in China and Europe, has been declining over the past year plus, and there may be more softening ahead.
 But the real issue has been on the supply side; versus a year ago, oil inventories today are up about 9% in aggregate, which is emblematic of the global glut of supply.
-Iran, for its part, with economic sanctions recently lifted, is expected to increase exports in the coming months, potentially by as much as 500,000 barrels a day, and the timing is far from ideal.3 Many emerging-market exporters depend on oil revenues to finance government operations and they are inclined to continue to operate at maximum output regardless of price.
+Iran, for its part, with economic sanctions recently lifted, is expected to increase exports in the coming months, potentially by as much as 500,000 barrels a day, and the timing is far from ideal.3 Many emerging-market exporters depend on oil revenues to finance government operations, and they're inclined to continue to operate at maximum output regardless of price.